The Best Pub Food in Every State

 The Griswold Inn Tap Room, Essex

 The Griswold Inn opened for business in an auspicious year—1776—and is one of the oldest and most decorated bars in the country.
-Their tap room menu offers such New England classics as clam chowder and fish & chips, and if you like the place too much to leave, you can stay in one of their 33 guest rooms.
+Their tap room menu offers such New England classics as clam chowder and fish and chips, and if you like the place too much to leave, you can stay in one of their 33 guest rooms.

 Dogfish Head Brewery, Rehoboth Beach

 Dogfish Head Brewery has been one of the most innovative breweries in the country for over 20 years, and their Rehoboth Beach headquarters Brewings & Eats offers an awesome food menu to go with their “off-centered ales.”
-Try simple comforts like the fried pickle spears, or dive in deeper with wood-grilled burgers or wood-fired pizzas.
+Try simple comforts like the fried pickles, or dive in deeper with wood-grilled burgers or wood-fired pizzas.

 Just be sure to leave room for some of the quirky and eye-opening beers!

 The Pub Orlando allows you to experience a British pub right in the heart of Orlando, no passport needed.
 If you love seafood, the award-winning haddock is a must-try.
 Otherwise, there are plenty of pub sliders and sandwiches from both sides of the pond.
 Choose a draft from Great Britain, like Belhaven Scottish Ale, to pair with your meal.

 Holeman & Finch Public House serves perhaps the most celebrated burger in Atlanta, but there’s a catch.
 They start each shift (lunch and dinner) with 24 burgers prepped to cook, and when they’re out, they’re out.
 They started serving their famous burgers to industry professionals coming off shift at 10 p.m., but demand led them to expand…slightly.
 Get here on time for the best burger in Atlanta, and wash it down with some great beer.